josealb/CarND-Vehicle_Detection/writeup.md

 ![alt text][image5]

-Now, the heatmap from this detection
+Now, the heatmap from this detection, with threshold >= 1

 ![alt text][image6]